 With that omen to inspire them, the ship’s crew began to row for all they were worth, directly into the teeth of the maelstrom.
 Every minute the Argo climbed a mountain of water that seemed as high as Olympus, then plunged down into a trough that seemed as deep as Hades.
 Responding to the shouted encouragements of Jason at the helm, the heroes — the strongest band of rowers ever assembled — attacked the water with such force that their oars bent like arrow strings, yet the ship barely crept forward in the face of the torrent that was constantly roiling toward them.
 It seemed impossible that they could even reach the rocks, much less pass safely between them.
 But their effort was such that at last they did reach them, whereupon Athena, acting under the instructions of Zeus, came down from Olympus to halt the rocks’ motion entirely.
 The Argo sailed through unimpeded, to be vomited out by the current on the other side like a disagreeable meal.
 From that moment on, the Clashing Rocks clashed no more, leaving the Bosphorus free for the passage of other vessels.

-And so the Argo sailed into the strange seas beyond, guided still by the words of Zeus, who had told its crew to seek out a port far to the east known as Colchis; there, he had said, they would find the thing they sought in the hands of the king of the city.
-After yet more adventures among the peoples who dwelt along these unknown shores, they finally reached their goal.
+And so the Argo sailed into the strange seas beyond, guided still by the words of Zeus, who had told the crew to seek out a port far to the east known as Colchis; there, he had said, they would find the thing they sought in the hands of the king of the city.
+After yet more adventures among the peoples who dwelt along these unknown shores, they reached the port.

 As the heroes beached the Argo at the mouth of a river just outside of Colchis, Hera and Athena watched from above.
 The two headstrong goddesses, who were usually feuding with one another about something or other, were today enjoying a rare moment of harmony as they considered how Jason might succeed in stealing the Golden Fleece from its possessor, King Aeëtes of Colchis.